On This Page

 Answer: The goal of Community-Based Care would be to transition as many DFPS staff as possible to Our Community Our Kids so that the only changes you will see will be the employer of your caseworker.

-Answer: The DFPS Office of Consumer Relations will continue to take complaints.
+Answer: The DFPS Office of Internal Affairs will continue to take complaints.

 To make a complaint directly a SSCC, please see the list of contacts below: